 I’ve become a bit of a lazy traveler.
 I barely do any planning or research anymore.
-I hardly ever look into where I am going until I get there.
+I hardly ever look into where I’m going until I get there.
 Sometimes that doesn’t bother me; just winging it has its benefits.
-But sometimes I regret not doing any research because I never know what to see, do, or where to start and often end up missing sites and activities I know I would have enjoyed.
+But sometimes I regret not doing any research, because I never know what to see or do or even where to start, and I often end up missing sites and activities I know I would have enjoyed.

-And that’s exactly what happened when I went to Hong Kong.
-I didn’t do any planning.
-I knew nothing about Hong Kong other than I had to eat dumplings.
+And I didn’t do any planning for my trip to Hong Kong either.
+I knew nothing about the city other than that I had to eat dumplings while there.
 But I knew who would know what to do—you.
-So, I did something I haven’t done before: I let my readers plan my trip.
-I asked people on Facebook and Twitter to suggest things to see and do, then used their responses as a guide.
+So I did something I haven’t done before: I let my readers plan my trip.
+I asked people on Facebook and Twitter to suggest things to see and do and then used their responses as a guide.
 I was very impressed and overwhelmed by the outpouring of ideas and information.
-I knew I’d never be able to do everything suggested in the 3 days I had in Hong Kong.
+I knew I’d never be able to do everything suggested in the three days I had in Hong Kong.

 But I tried.

 To be honest, this is a pretty lame amusement park.
 The aquarium doesn’t have a lot of interesting fish.
 The rides are less than thrilling.
-The food’s bland, and it’s way too crowded.
+The food’s bland.
+It’s way too crowded.
 I wouldn’t go back to Ocean Park.
 The only reason to go there is to see a giant panda.
 It’s worth the entrance fee alone.

-That night, I followed the advice I’d got from many on Twitter: I went to Lan Kwai Fong with a friend who is studying in Hong Kong.
+That night, I followed the advice I’d gotten from many on Twitter: I went to Lan Kwai Fong.
 This area of town is one of the main nightlife areas and is especially popular with expats and tourists.
 It’s pretty much all foreigners.
-There was a carnival going on and the streets were lined with beer, food vendors, music, and dancing girls.
-After a few yard sticks of beer, my friend and I called it a night and I went back home to finally kick my jetlag.
+There was a carnival going on, and the streets were lined with beer sellers, food vendors, music, and dancing girls.
+After generous quantities of beer, my friend and I called it a night, and I went back home to finally kick my jetlag.

-Waking up early, I plowed through some work and then explored Kowloon island.
+Waking up early, I plowed through some work and then explored Kowloon Island.
 I went around the seaport and walked around Kowloon Park, which is a lovely place.
-I don’t know if it is just a Sunday thing, but everywhere I walked, I encountered small groups of Muslim women sitting around, chatting, eating, and sometimes singing.
+I don’t know if it’s just a Sunday thing, but everywhere I walked, I encountered small groups of Muslim women sitting around, chatting, eating, and sometimes singing.
 Maybe someone from the area can clue me in on why it was only Muslim women (I’m guessing from Indonesia) who were doing this.

-Walking away disappointed and dripping with sweat, I took the advice of every travel blogger known to man, I visited the famous Chung King Mansion.
+Walking away disappointed and dripping with sweat, I took the advice of every travel blogger known to man—I visited the famous Chung King Mansion.
 Famous for being derelict, run down, and a huge fire hazard, I couldn’t imagine staying at one of the guesthouses in the building.
-Sure, they are really cheap but even that’s too cheap for me.
+Sure, they’re really cheap, but even that’s too cheap for me.
 However, a bright point is that there are some really good Indian food stalls and restaurants on the ground floor.
 Delicious food at a good price.
-And, if you for some reason need a stolen phone, this is the place to go.
+And if you for some reason need a stolen phone, this is the place to go.
 They have everything.